GeoscienceAustralia/AusPIX_DGGS/README.md

 # AusPIX_DGGS
 The AusPIX DGGS is an Australian Government implimentation of the rHealpix DGGS model.

-Included in this repository is the rHealPIX "engine" and a series of scripts that use it for a variety of uses.
+Included in this repository is the rHealPIX "engine" and a series of scripts that use AusPIX in a variety of ways.
+Additionally there are several 'callable' modules that perform common tasks in DGGS space.

 Grid layout: